nicole-hucke/CoCoLessons/01_coding_environment.md

 ## Python distribution | Distribución de Python

-The first application we need for our scientific coding environment is a _Python distribution_, the set of tools and libraries for developing code in Python.
+The first application we need for our scientific coding environment is a _Python distribution_, which is basically a set of tools and libraries for developing code in Python.

 Most computers already have a Python distribution installed with the operating system (OS).
 However, it's best not to work with this distribution because